 Jessica Butler is the creator of Raise Magazine, stepmother of two, and adoptive mother of one.
 Prior to Raise, she was a writer on USA’s In Plain Sight and TNT’s The Last Ship.
 She and her husband, writer/producer Warren Bell, co-created the Nick at Nite series Instant Mom, based on her life as a stepmother.
-She lives in Los Angeles with her husband and toddler son, Levon.
+She lives in Los Angeles with her husband and five-year-old son, Levon.

 The pilot was my first effort to create a public forum for stepmothers.
 There is no What To Expect When You’re Expecting Stepchildren.
 Celebrating stepmothers is seen by some as disrespectful to a child’s primary mother, but I disagree.
 My love for my stepsons is in addition to — not in place of or in competition with — their mother’s love.